 Space Marines.
-For a bunch of bulky, heavily armored fellas, packing the most advanced weaponry available in the distant future, they sure do find themselves against the odds rather frequently.
-Legacy of Dorn: Herald of Oblivion is no exception, although it does feature a scenario among the most grim yet: your entire squad has been annihilated and you’re trapped aboard a space hulk infested with all kinds of nasties.
+For a bunch of bulky, heavily armoured fellas, packing the most advanced weaponry available in the distant future, they sure do find themselves against the odds rather frequently.
+Legacy of Dorn: Herald of Oblivion is no exception, although it does feature a scenario among the grimmest yet: your entire squad has been annihilated and you’re trapped aboard a space hulk infested with all kinds of nasties.
 Fight through the pain and escape, or… die trying.

 War may be hell, but for a Space Marine, it’s a way of life.
 As such, you’d do well to make your Chapter – not to mention the Emperor – proud.
 “How”, you ask?
 Why, by blasting the crap out of everything that moves aboard the space hulk, of course.
 Lock and load, soldier!